DaveWM/dave-martin-blog/content/posts/kafka-streams-the-clojure-way.md

 ![Topology Diagram](/images/topology.png)

+Nice!
 To get it running, we just need a few lines of code to compile Willa’s representation of our topology into an actual Kafka Streams topology:

 ```
 ;; Create the humble-purchase-made topic
 (ja/create-topics! admin-client [humble-donation-made-topic])

 ;; Start the topology
-(js/start
+(let [builder (js/streams-builder)]
-    (w/build-topology! (js/streams-builder) topology))
+    (w/build-topology! builder topology)
+    (js/start (js/kafka-streams builder kafka-config)))

-;; Produce a few more messages
+;; Publish a couple of messages to the input topics
-(make-humble-donation!
-1000)
+(make-purchase!
+200)
 (make-humble-donation!
 15000)
 ```
 You should now see some more messages appear in the [large-transaction-made topic](http://localhost:3030/kafka-topics-ui/#/cluster/fast-data-dev/topic/n/large-transaction-made/).